Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 New Delhi police arrested Ravi on February 13 in the southern city of Bengaluru.

-They accused her of producing and disseminating an action plan that led to violence during farmers' protests in the capital.
+They accused her of producing and disseminating an action plan that allegedly led to violence during farmers' protests in the capital.
+Authorities said the "toolkit" spread misinformation about the monthslong demonstrations and "tarnished the image of India."

-Ravi's lawyer argued that the charges were baseless and that there was nothing seditious about the toolkit.
+Ravi's lawyer argued that there was nothing seditious about the toolkit, saying it made no mention of violence and was a "resource document" that activists often use for campaigning.

 Judge Dharmender Rana told the court there was little evidence to justify keeping the activist behind bars.